 The vast majority of deals reviewed by the FTC and the Department of Justice are allowed to proceed after the first, preliminary review.

 However, if a second request is issued, the companies must provide more information.
-Once the parties have certified that they have substantially complied with the request, the Commission has 30 additional days (10 days in the case of a cash tender or bankruptcy transaction) to complete its review of the transaction and to take action if necessary.
+Once the parties have certified that they have substantially complied with the request, the investigating agency has 30 additional days (10 days in the case of a cash tender or bankruptcy transaction) to complete its review of the transaction and take action if necessary.
 The agency may decide at this point to: 1) close the investigation; 2) enter into a settlement with the companies; 3) take legal action in federal district court or through the FTC’s administrative process to block the deal from going forward.